Harry Volk

-Harry J. Volk (1906-2000) was an American banker and philanthropist.
+Harry Joseph Volk (July 20, 1905 – May 12, 2000) was an American banker and insurance man who was the president and then chairman of Union Bank of California.

+Volk joined the Prudential Insurance Company in 1927, and in 1947 was appointed vice-president in charge of the company's western operations.
+In 1957, Volk left Prudential to become the president of the Union Bank of California.
+He remained president until 1969, when he was elected chairman of the bank's holding company, the Union Bancorp, and was elected chairman of the bank itself in 1974.
+Volk retired in 1980.

 Early life and education

 Harry Volk grew up in Trenton, New Jersey, and attended Rutgers College, where he obtained a bachelor's degree in 1927 and a law degree in 1930.

-Prudential Insurance
+Career

 He joined Prudential Insurance Company in 1930 as a vice president and, as senior vice president, created the company's first regional home office in Los Angeles, California, in 1947.
 He helped mastermind Prudential's decentralization and originated the family policy, a life insurance innovation.

-Union Bank

 Because of his work with Prudential, which included instigating the return of unclaimed funds to beneficiaries, Volk was recruited as chairman and chief executive officer of Union Bank of California in 1957.
 Volk was considered a banking pioneer.
 He helped bring about new offerings like daily compounding of interest and banking by mail, which were radical for the time.
 It was Volk, a trained lawyer, who spotted the loophole in federal laws that made it possible for banks to form holding companies, and in 1967 he established the country's first one-bank holding company, Union Bancorp Inc. He also had a knack for spotting executive talent, hiring such individuals as Carl E. Reichardt, later the highly-successful CEO of Wells Fargo Bank, and Donald Prell, a visionary venture capitalist who was responsible for producing Union Bank's first and only 30-year Strategic Plan.

 In the turbulent economic times of the 1970s, Volk and Union Bank had their setbacks.
 He took Union into insurance and mortgage banking, only to have California regulators insist that it pull out of those enterprises in 1975.
 The bank never quite regained its vibrant growth.
 Many of its higher-level executives departed, and a significant number of the bank's business customers followed them to their new employers.
 During the bleak days of the mid-1970s, as banks began to fail, Volk managed reductions in staff through attrition, telling a reporter: “There were no wholesale firings.
 We simply adjusted our staff to the workload.”
 Union Bank was taken over by Standard Chartered Bank of London in 1979.
 Volk retired a year later.